yh1126611/promoter_methylation_calculations/README.md

 # 10. [plot_comparison.R](./plot_comparison/plot_comparison.R)
 ## System requirement
-Runs on R. Tested on Rstudio/2025.09.2+418 "Cucumberleaf Sunflower" Release powered by R version 4.4.1.
+Runs on R. Tested on Rstudio/2025.09.2+418 “Cucumberleaf Sunflower” Release powered by R version 4.4.1.
 No non-standard hardware required.
 ## Installation guide
 No installation required.
 ## Demo
-Start R session and preceed running whole script by importing demo input found under [plot_comparison/comparison_sample.tsv](./plot_comparison/comparison_sample.tsv) as `df` via
+Start R session and precede running whole script by importing demo input found under [plot_comparison/comparison_sample.tsv](./plot_comparison/comparison_sample.tsv) as `df` via
 ```
 df=read.table("comparison_sample.tsv")
 ```
 A scatterplot figure in the format of **Fig. 5h-j** of study ([Lee et al. 2026](https://www.biorxiv.org/content/10.64898/2026.03.29.715150v1)) is expected.
 ## Instructions for use
-Organize your calculated promoter lengths for individual species beforehand into a data frame format with columns `Class`, `Genome.size` and `Promoter.size` and preceed prompting of the script with input importing:
+Organize your calculated promoter lengths for individual species beforehand into a data frame format with columns: `Class`, `Genome.size` and `Promoter.size`.
+Precede prompting of the script with input importing:
 ```
 df=read.table("<Your_promoter_sizes.tsv>")
 ```